-The first half of the course is divided into seven Units.
-We will generally spend a week covering each Unit, but a few will run a bit longer.
 To complete each Unit, you must provide brief typewritten answers to questions on the required readings.
 In some cases, you will be required to submit your answers via e-mail; in others, you will be required to print out your answers and bring them with you to class.
 Please follow the instructions included with each set of reading questions and always arrive in class prepared to show that you have completed your work.

 In all of your assignments, you must demonstrate your ability to write college-level prose.
 Consequently, all of your assignments must be thoughtfully composed and free of grammatical errors.
-I will do my best to help you solve writing problems, but if your work is carelessly written, or if you neglect to proofread your assignments, or if you submit work late without a valid explanation, you will not do well in this class.
+If you have severe writing problems, or if your work is carelessly written, or if you neglect to proofread your assignments, you should not expect to receive passing grades.

-During the second half of the term, you will work with other students to prepare and give presentations on specific issues related to American political thought.
-On the date of each presentation, each of the students involved will be required to submit a summary of the main points made.
+During the second half of the course, you will work with other students to prepare and give presentations on specific issues related to American political thought.
+On the date of each presentation, each of the students involved will be required to submit a written summary of the main points made.
+We will work out a schedule of presentations midway through the term.